ChainMovers/dtp/script/README.md

 After a git clone of dtp, please use these scripts to develop with a convenient and more deterministic setup.

-Advantages:
+**Features:**
-  - Keeps localnet/devnet/testnet/mainnet key stores seperated.
+  - Keeps localnet/devnet/testnet/mainnet keystores seperated.
-  - Does not touch the user level ~/.sui and its keystore (assume might be used later when mainnet).
+  - Does not touch the user level ~/.sui and its keystore (assumes might be used later when mainnet).
   - Creates a self-contain and deterministic localnet that can be re-initialized with the same pre-funded address.
   - Sui CLI frontends that target specific network (e.g. "dsui client gas" will be for the live devnet).
-  - Creates Sui local repos (devnet and main branch).
+  - Creates Sui local repos (devnet and main branches).
 Makes Rust app development more efficient.

  ```
  <your directory>